14 Top Adventurous Experiences in Southern Thailand and Where to Find Them

 10. Learn Saltwater Fishing in the Andaman Sea

-The Andaman Sea is an excellent place to learn saltwater fishing.
-Along the small piers and coastal areas, you’ll often see locals casting their lines—a tradition deeply rooted in Thai culture.
+• Along the small piers and coastal areas, you’ll often see locals casting their lines, a tradition deeply rooted in Thai culture.

-Fishing has been a way of life for the Urak Lawoi, an indigenous sea-faring tribe in the Andaman region.
 While commercial fishing has brought challenges to sustainable practices, you can still experience traditional fishing methods by joining a local tour.

-By taking a fishing tour, you’ll not only learn a new skill but also support the local community while gaining a deeper appreciation for the importance of fishing in Thai culture.
+Support local community while gaining a deeper appreciation for the importance of fishing in Thai culture.

 Where to Go Fishing in Southern Thailand: